sirmews/nwWebSkype/README.md

 Currently I only specify OSX, 64bit but you can use whatever you'd like by editing the ```build.js``` and adding the platform.

+_* Not an official app.
+No affiliation with Skype_